 In January 2012, we and Biogen Idec entered into a preferred partner alliance that provides Biogen Idec an option to develop and commercialize ISIS-SMNRx.
 Under the agreement, we received an upfront fee and are responsible for developing ISIS-SMNRx.
-Biogen Idec has the option to license ISIS-SMNRx until completion of the first successful Phase 2/3 study.
-We will receive milestone payments from Biogen Idec as ISIS-SMNRx advances through development.
+Biogen Idec has the option to license ISIS-SMNRx until completion of the first successful Phase 2/3 study or the completion of two Phase 2/3 studies.
+We are eligible to receive milestone payments from Biogen Idec as ISIS-SMNRx advances through development.

-In March 2013, we reported positive data from a single-dose, open-label Phase 1 clinical study evaluating ISIS-SMNRx in children with SMA.
-In this study, we reported that ISIS-SMNRx was well tolerated when administered intrathecally as a single dose directly into the spinal fluid and that no safety concerns related to the drug were identified.
+In March 2013, we reported encouraging data from a single-dose, open-label Phase 1 clinical study evaluating ISIS-SMNRx in children with SMA.
+In this study, we reported that ISIS-SMNRx was well tolerated when administered intrathecally as a single dose directly into the spinal fluid.
 In addition, the children tolerated the intrathecal injection procedure well.
-We also showed that concentrations of ISIS-SMNRx measured in cerebral spinal fluid were consistent with levels predicted from preclinical studies, indicating that the drug half-life in nervous system tissues is very long and that dosing once every six to nine months is feasible.
-Although the study was not designed to provide evidence of functional activity, we observed improvements in the Hammersmith Functional Motor Scale-Expanded (HFMSE), a measure of muscle function, in a number of these children.
-The mean increase in the HFMSE scores observed in the highest dose cohort (9 mg) at 3 months was 3.1 points or a 17.6% increase from baseline, with six of ten patients experiencing an increase of 4 to 7 points.
-Observed improvements in HFMSE scores equal to or greater than a 4 point increase were distributed by age with half (3) in children under the age of five and half in children five and older.
+We also showed that concentrations of ISIS-SMN Rx measured in cerebral spinal fluid were consistent with levels predicted from preclinical studies, indicating that the drug half-life in nervous system tissues is very long and that dosing once every six to nine months is feasible.
+Although the study was not designed to provide evidence of functional activity, we observed increases in the Hammersmith Functional Motor Scale-Expanded, or HFMSE, a measure of muscle function, in a number of these children.
+The mean increase in the HFMSE scores observed in the highest dose cohort (9 mg) at 3 months was 3.1 points or a 17.6% increase from baseline, with six of ten patients experiencing an increase of greater than four points.
+Observed increases in HFMSE scores equal to or greater than a 4 point compared to baseline were distributed by age with half in children under the age of five and half in children five and older.